stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 Filenames are in lower case.
 Files may contain arbitrary amounts of data, however the amount of data is not coded into the filename.

-ISO 8601 Duration Strings For Common Geomagnetic Sample Periods
+ISO 8601 Duration Strings for Common Geomagnetic Sample Periods
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. tabularcolumns:: |p{3cm}|>{\centering\arraybackslash}p{5cm}|